klebeiro/hotel-website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a very simple website made with HTML and CSS for practice basic concepts of both.
+This is a very simple website made with HTML and CSS to practice basic concepts of both.

 ### How to access: